 - The Recovery Village: Located in Umatilla, Florida, The Recovery Village is a rehabilitation facility that provides recovery resources for individuals seeking treatment.
 Inpatient, outpatient, intensive outpatient and partial hospitalization treatment programs are available.

 - IAFF Center of Excellence: This center is specifically designed for IAFF members.
-The IAFF Center of Excellence specializes in helping people with behavioral health issues enter recovery so that they can return to the career they built their life around.
+The IAFF Center of Excellence specializes in helping people with behavioral health issues enter recovery so that they can return to the career that they built their life around.
 Inpatient, partial hospitalization and intensive outpatient programs are all available at this center.

 If you’re unsure of the level of your coverage, it is recommended that you call your insurance provider to find out the details.
 Alternatively, associates at The Recovery Village can call your insurance company to determine your coverage and then find the most financially feasible treatment plan for you.
 Our associates are extremely experienced and have great working relationships with a variety of different insurance companies.
 All calls are free and confidential.
 Begin your path toward recovery, today.

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+It should not be used in place of the advice of your physician or other qualified healthcare providers.